bbarr/ulmus/README.md

 A minimal Elm-inspired state manager with zero dependencies.

 ## The big idea
 There is a state.
 This state represents everything that needs to be represented in the application.
-There is only one way
+Any side-effects must be triggered as an **effect**, or in a **reaction**, which is like an effect that can be triggered globally when any part of the state updates, ie: a new user logs in, respond by trashing the old list of todos and fetching the new user's list.

 Ulmus takes the following view of application state: